 This tagging of a word is the basic unit of work that JJ is asking the user for.
 It's the value a user who knows Russian, Italian, or Chinese brings to the site.

 Why would a user tag a word?
 Well, under normal circumstances they might well do it just to engage with the site and support it.
 Earlier incarnations of JJ relied on this.
 But in the case of this site, tagging a word will entitle a user to rent on that word.
 When tagging a word you have to invest in it.
 This is an anti-spam measure, basically.
-People should be incentivised to tag correctly since they can see that there is real money on the line.
+People are incentivised to tag correctly since they can see that there is real money on the line.
 Spammy, meaningless tags will likely lose the user that investment (in the future).

-Rent is collected when the word's tags are seen by another user, either by them clicking on it in text, or looking it up in the dictionary.
-You have done something of value, and should be rewarded for it.
+Rent is collected when the word's tags are seen by another (connected) user, either by them clicking on it in text, or looking it up in the dictionary.
+Tagging is doing something of value, and should be rewarded.
 The rent comes out of a common pool, the Total Value Locked (see below) which is topped up by other users buying words.
 The reason rent collection is restricted to scenarios where a user is logged in, as opposed to a casual, non-connected user browsing the site, is because a crafty user could invest in a word, then disconnect and browse that word ad infinitum, which would break JJ.

-What if a user makes a mistake in tagging a word, such as translating la as 'teh'?
+What if a user makes a mistake in tagging a word, such as translating la as 'teh' instead of 'the'?
 Or worse, enters complete nonsense, such as translating la as 'sffsjfsdfs'?
 This is a tricky one.
 If the game mechanics are designed well, other players will be motivated to change this, and if at least two (number to be decided) users do so for the same tag (meaning/part of speech/flexions, etc.) then the last user is rewarded.
-It can't be the first user: it has to come about by majority consensus - at least two users have to think something's an error, and the same error, to it be eligible to be rectified.
+It can't be the first user: it has to come about by majority consensus - at least two users have to think something's an error, and the same error, for it to be eligible to be rectified.
 There are no 'right' answers, only those that people have deemed worth their while to tag, given the incentives.
 It's the same principle Wikipedia abides by: anyone with an account can make a malicious edit to any page, but those same spurious edits are bound to be corrected by the next user who comes along and sees the mistake/vandailisation.
 File under 'wisdom of the crowd'.

-There is no privileged 'admin' user, someone charged with fixing mistakes and outright spammy bad words.
+There is no privileged 'admin' user, someone charged with fixing mistakes or vandalisation.
 Consensus dictates what tags a word gets.

 Ownership, then, is a large part of the game.
 The words are minted as NFTs, each one being a unique combination of a word, its language, and its part of speech.
-So the French word la, meaning the, is not the same as the Spanish word la.
+So the French article la, is not the same as the Spanish article la.
 They can be owned by different people since they're different languages, despite being the same word and part of speech.
 However, once someone owns the French la, no-one else can, except if it gets transferred to them (see below).

 As stated earlier, rent accrues to owners of word NFTs when the word appears in text and a (different) user opts to see a translation of that text or looks the word up in the dictionary.
 Because of the way the blockchain works, the rent (in the form of ether) isn't transferred automatically (i.e directly to the owner's wallet) since that would be an awful user experience: the user, simply by browsing the app, would be liable for Ethereum gas fees every time they translated some text, punishing them for using JJ.
 Rather, JJ keeps track of which words have earned rent and credits those words' owners.
 N.b. this is done in a 'centralised' way: stored on the JJ database, off-chain.

-Owners redeem their acrued rent by 'cashing in' their words, in which case they have to pay:
+Owners redeem their accrued rent by 'cashing in' their words, in which case they have to pay: